-The assets of the scheme are invested with Legal and General and held in a combination of the Active Corporate Bond Over 10 Year fund, Gilt, and Index Linked Gilt funds.
-The overall investment strategy is that approximately 70% of investments are in government bonds (both fixed interest and index linked) and approximately 30% of investments held in corporate bonds.
-This results in a concentration of investments in bond type assets, though invested in a number of different bond funds are currently invested in.
-There is no self investment in employer related assets.
-The expected long-term rate of return on assets at December 31, 2014 of 2.7% was calculated as the value of the fund after application of a market value reduction factor.
+The assets of the scheme are invested with Legal and General and held in a combination of the Active Corporate Bond over 10 Year fund, Gilt, and Index Linked Gilt funds.
+The overall investment strategy is that approximately 70% of investments are in government bonds (both fixed interest and index linked) and approximately 30% of investments are held in corporate bonds.
+There is no self-investment in employer related assets.
+The expected long-term rate of return on assets at December 31, 2015 of 3.0% was calculated as the value of the fund after application of a market value reduction factor.
 The expected long term rates of return on different asset classes are as follows:

-Asset Category Expected long-
+Asset Category Expected long-term return per annum

-term return per

-annum

-Corporate Bonds 3.6%
+Corporate Bonds 4.0%

-Gilts 2.4%
+Gilts 2.6%